General Terms and Conditions of Sale, Performance and Delivery

 VII Defects and Requirements for Complaints

-(1) The period for complaints as defined in section 377 subsections 1 and 2 of the German Commercial Code amounts to 8 days; the receipt of a complaint in writing (also by facsimile) with Grace Davison shall be authoritative.
+(1) The period for complaints as defined in section 377 subsections 1 and 2 of the German Commercial Code amounts to 8 days; the receipt of a complaint in writing (also by facsimile) with Dr. Maisch GmbH shall be authoritative.
 The limitation period for complaint-related claims amounts to one year; that shall not apply to a defect based on a third-party right in rem allowing for the return of the item in dispute.

-(2) In the event of a justified notification of defect(s) forwarded within the set period, Grace Davison shall, on the basis of subsequent contractual performance, remedy (a) defect(s) as we may choose either by eliminating the defect(s) or by effecting a new, defect-free delivery.
+(2) In the event of a justified notification of defect(s) forwarded within the set period, Dr. Maisch GmbH shall, on the basis of subsequent contractual performance, remedy (a) defect(s) as we may choose either by eliminating the defect(s) or by effecting a new, defect-free delivery.

-(3) Pursuant to legal stipulations, Grace Davison shall be entitled to refuse subsequent contractual performance.
+(3) Pursuant to legal stipulations, Dr. Maisch GmbH shall be entitled to refuse subsequent contractual performance.
 In the event of refusal of subsequent contractual performance, failure of subsequent contractual performance or unacceptability of subsequent contractual performance for the ordering party, the latter shall be entitled to withdraw from the relevant contract or to effect a reduction (of the purchase price) in accordance with the stipulation set forth in the subsection to follow.

 The ordering party shall not be entitled to withdraw from a contract – to the extent such withdrawal is not precluded on a legal basis – or to reduce the purchase price until an appropriate period of time specified by the ordering party for subsequent contractual performance has elapsed without success, unless the specification of a period of time for such purpose is dispensable in accordance with legal provisions (section 323 subsection 2, section 440, section 441 subsection 1 of the German Civil Code).
 In the event of withdrawal of contract, the ordering party shall be liable for deterioration, loss and any missed utilization not only as to the care usually exercised by the ordering party but also to any fault resulting from negligence and intent.